jhall00/BrainTumors/readme.txt

 Download dataset from https://www.kaggle.com/datasets/sartajbhuvaji/brain-tumor-classification-mri

-2 jupyter notebook files (one for ResNet, one for DenseNet)
+3 jupyter notebook files containing models (one for ResNet, one for DenseNet, one for LeNet) 1 jupyter notebook file containing evaluation metrics (for DenseNet) 1 jupyter notebook file containing thought process for a Multiscale CNN

 In the notebooks we loaded the data in from a directory named "BrainTumorData".
 Within that folder there are two folders from the downloaded dataset, "Training" and "Testing".

 We have saved the models we used for DenseNet (The one with data aumentation is myModelDenseNet and the